Teezious/tourplanner/docs/PROTOCOL.md

     - added RoutItem
     - ability to automatically add Images when adding Tour
     - ability to automatically remove associated images when removing Tour
+- 27.05.2021
+  - Problems:
+    - Controller alway null for some reason (took several hours)
+    - Problem setting up observers and updating data (took several hours)
+  - Tasks:
+    - solved problems
+    - updated project structure
+    - introduced viemodels and split controllers from viewmodels
+    - new fxml files (as this was somehow the only way to solve the controller problem) -> still WIP
+    - seperated BL and DAL more strict
+    - removed unneccessary import
+    - removed unneccessary files

 ### Design Choices